permaweb/permaweb-libs/README.md

 ### Zones

-Zones are representations of entities on the permaweb that contain relevant information and can perform actions on the entity's behalf.
+Zones are representations of entities on the permaweb that contain relevant information and can perform actions on the entity"s behalf.
 A profile is an instance of a zone with specific metadata ([Read the spec](./specs/spec-zones.md)).

 #### `createZone`